-ever-increasing spread of IoT, we will become more dependent on networks.
 On the other hand, the progress of quantum computers is remarkable.
 Large quantum computers will appear at some point in the future.
 Because of their overwhelming computing power, quantum computers will be able to break modern encryption schemes that are widely used in the Internet, exposing computer networks to a greater risk of information leakage.

-fast quantum computers run.
+Quantum key distribution (QKD) is a technology to combat such a risk.
+QKD is theoretically unbreakable no matter how fast quantum computers run.
 It uses a single photon, an elementary particle of light, to distribute quantum keys for encryption in order to prevent eavesdropping by virtue of the principles of quantum mechanics.

 Toshiba Group has been leading research on QKD for more than 20 years, setting a new record for the key rate (i.e., the number of quantum keys sent per unit of time).

 Our QKD system will ensure secure quantum keys into the future.
 We have now commenced the demonstration of a QKD service in multiple cities around the world.
-Secure quantum keys can easily be used via a standardized application programming interface (API)\.
+Secure quantum keys can easily be used via a standardized application programming interface (API).